kushsharma1001/API-Calls-in-Java/README.md

                Done, you are good to go.
 Run your @SpringBootApplication class.

 How to Test APIs exposed in project : Open Postman and try different calls there as shown in Image uploaded.

+Note: Incase our api methods throw exception due to some reason (arrayIndexOutOfBound, null.toString() etc) then, we should create a new class as shown in exception.png pic